 According to the Centers for Disease Control and Prevention (CDC), over 4.5 million people are bitten by dogs each year in the U.S. Almost one in five of those who are bitten (a total of 885,000) require medical attention for dog bite injuries.
 That’s why it’s important to seek out a dog bite lawyer if you or someone close to you has a dog bite injury.

 The dog bite injury attorneys at Marc.
-J Shuman & Associates, LTD in Chicago, IL serve the Greater Chicagoland Area and can send an investigator to the scene of the attack, as well as ensure your doctor preserves all evidence of your injuries.
+J Shuman & Associates, LTD serve the Greater Chicago Area and beyond.
+They can send an investigator to the scene of the attack, as well as ensure your doctor preserves all evidence of your injuries.

 Depending on the specific circumstances of the situation, different types of injuries can result from a dog bite.
 Common dog bite injuries include:

-Even if the bite seems to be a minor one, it is always a good idea to consult a medical provider to make sure your injury is cared for in the best manner.
-If you have issues with the dog’s owner, or if you would prefer to have a third party involved, you may want to consider contacting an attorney.
+Even if the bite seems to be a minor one, it’s always a good idea to consult a medical provider.
+This is to make sure your injury is cared for in the best manner.
+If you have issues with the dog’s owner or if you would prefer to have a third party involved, you may want to consider contacting an attorney.

-More than half of the states in the U.S. have dog bite liability laws that place the responsibility for dog bites/attacks on dog owners, whether or not the owner had reason to believe their dog was dangerous.
-Many of these state laws cover not just dog bites, but all dog-inflicted injuries (such as an injury resulting from being knocked to the ground by a dog).
+More than half of the states in the U.S. have dog bite liability laws.
+These place the responsibility for dog bites/attacks on dog owners, whether or not the owner had reason to believe their dog was dangerous.
+Many of these state laws cover not just dog bites, but all dog injuries.
+This includes an injury resulting from the dog knocking the victim to the ground.

 The idea behind the laws is that an owner should be responsible for his or her dog, period.
 These laws do have some requirements, however.
 The victims must prove:

-The victim must also prove that the person being sued is, in fact, the owner of the dog.
-An attorney can help you understand whether a state law applies in your case.
+- The victim must also prove that the person he or she is suing is the owner of the dog.
+An attorney can help you understand whether state law applies in your case.

 To ensure that you get the best representation possible, you should retain a legal practice that has experience with personal injury claims involving dog bites.
 Although you may have obtained information about the attack, your dog bite lawyer may also send an investigator to further look into the incident.
 This helps keep your direct involvement to a minimum while finding out everything that is necessary to build a case against the at-fault party.

-A dog bite lawyer will also make sure that documentation of your injuries is sound and will enlist the help of medical expertise to help your claim.
+A dog bite lawyer will also make sure that documentation of your injuries is sound and will enlist the help of medical experts to help your claim.

 People should practice safe behavior around dogs of any breed.
-Should a bite occur, it is important to get in touch with an expert dog bite lawyer in as soon as possible.
-A dog bite attorney can help a victim by gathering all the necessary information and interviewing witnesses, as well as taking pictures of the injuries and the scene of the attack.
-Last, an attorney can pursue a lawsuit for damages to cover the cost of necessary medical treatment.
+Should a bite occur, it’s important to get in touch with an expert dog bite lawyer as soon as possible.
+A dog bite attorney can help a victim by gathering all the necessary information and interviewing witnesses.
+Also, he or she can take pictures of the injuries and the scene of the attack.
+Lastly, an attorney can pursue a lawsuit for damages to cover the cost of necessary medical treatment.

-The law office of Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 10,000 injury victims and their families, recovering over 50 million dollars on their behalf.
+The law office of Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 20,000 injury victims and their families.
 We advocate on your behalf so you can focus on the task of recovery.